Dr. Shelly Russell-Mayhew

 Comprehensive School Health Online Hub (https://cshhub.com) is both a directory for wellness resources in K-12 educational spaces and a repository for post-secondary wellness resources.
 This online hub is a digital repository of CSH resources for post-secondary institutions and a central place for uploading and downloading resources and for collaboration across institutions.
 In this way, course materials, outlines, classroom activities, case studies, lesson plans, assignments, reading materials, journal articles, and other successes build collaboratively, allowing other BEd programs to accelerate their timeline in implementing this work.
 Reciprocally, the our team learns from experts across Canada in terms of signature pedagogies and successful teaching practices.

-The PodClass: Conversations on School Health is a podcast series with professionally edited interviews.
-The 25 experts we talk with cover over 20 topics concerning school health.
-As a podcast series, it is available through the HUB website (registration required) and Spotify, Apple, and other podcast platforms where anyone can access it for free.
-The PodClass presents content to be consumed outside of class time, as a flipped pedagogy that has replaced block week and lecture content previously presented in EDUC 551 face-to-face offerings.
-Our team wanted students to be able to participate in course content in a way that enabled them to concurrently do something that improved their own wellbeing such as walking, cooking, exercising or resting.
-As part of more recent offerings of EDUC 551, there are assigned podcast episodes that are discussed and applied to teaching practice and philosophy in smaller student groups during lab sections.
+The PodClass: Conversations on School Health is a 44-episode podcast series with professionally edited interviews.
+More than 40 experts discuss cover topics concerning school health.
+As a podcast series, it is available through the HUB website (registration required) and Spotify, Apple, and other podcast platforms where anyone can access for free.
+So far, there have been 14.3k unique listeners and 39.1k downloads across 72 countries.
+For classroom teaching at UCalgary in EDUC 551, a subset is consumed outside of class time as a flipped pedagogy; students are able to participate in course content in a way that enables them to concurrently do something that attends to their wellbeing.

 Building Healthy School Communities is a free, 4-part online course that lays the foundations for understanding wellbeing in the context of education settings.
 The intended audience is in-service or pre-service teachers who can access the course through the CSH Online Hub (registration required).
 The course consists of four modules: conceptualizing wellbeing, wellness in education settings, introduction to CSH, and sources of health information.
 The entire course takes approximately 90 minutes to complete and includes a number of additional readings and resources that participants are encouraged to access.
 Each section contains a short multiple-choice quiz to test the learner’s knowledge and it graded automatically.